 The Knob — Woods Hole

-You will find the Knob at the end of a hidden, seaside trail in Woods Hole, which is part of the town of Falmouth.
+You will find the Knob at the end of a hidden, seaside trail in Woods Hole.
 After a short nature walk along a small beach, marsh, and coastal bank, you will end up on the Knob.
 This little piece of land extends from Quissett Harbor to Buzzards Bay and offers amazing water views.

 The Knob, extending into Quissett Harbor